 - 2.18 When planning permission is granted, the District Council will issue a liability notice setting out the amount payable through CIL, and the payment procedure.
-The Council's current intention is to require any CIL payment to be made Typically, CIL payments must be made within 60 days of the commencement of any chargeable development.
-However, recognising the importance of assisting the timely delivery and viability of new development, the District Council proposes to accept the payment of CIL by instalments and proposes to publish a separate instalments policy in accordance with Regulation 69B of the CIL Regulations (as amended). - 2.172.19 The Council will also consider in appropriate circumstances the sub-division of larger development proposals into 'phases' for the purposes of CIL with each phase considered a separate chargeable development and therefore liable for payment in line with the Council's proposed instalment policy. - 2.18 Further consideration will be given to the option of paying by instalments and if the Council considers that an instalment policy should be introduced, this will be made available including on the Council's website.
+Typically, CIL payments must be made within 60 days of the commencement of any chargeable development.
+However, recognising the importance of assisting the timely delivery and viability of new development, the District Council proposes to accept the payment of CIL by instalments and proposes to publish a separate instalments policy in accordance with Regulation 69B of the CIL Regulations (as amended). - 2.19 The Council will also consider in appropriate circumstances the sub-division of larger development proposals into 'phases' for the purposes of CIL with each phase considered a separate chargeable development and therefore liable for payment in line with the Council's proposed instalment policy.